Five numbers that tell us a lot about the Seahawks’ 4-1 start

 Mingo has actually played just one snap, and as The Athletic’s Rivers McCown pointed out, that came on a play in the final minute of Sunday’s 53-32 win over Atlanta.

-To be fair, each has been a regular on special teams — Mingo has 93 special teams snaps and Martin 49.
+To be fair, each has been a regular on special teams — Mingo has 93 special-teams snaps and Martin 49.
 The Seahawks are also sending a 2020 third-round pick to Houston, but, so far, the early returns are validating what was the initial impression of the trade.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.